Why Handoff Documentation Matters

 - Document all recurring tasks and schedules

-- Identify pain points and technical debt
+- Identify problems and technical debt

 - Create quick reference guide for common issues